Email marketing can bring HUGE results for your small business!

-* Personal contacts you have manually added (unless of course they have given express permission to do so)
+- Personal contacts you’ve manually added (unless of course they have given express permission to do so)

-* Contacts you have acquired through another site, even if you own the other site
+- Contacts you’ve acquired through another site, even if you own the other site

 There's nothing wrong with manually adding emails you've gotten through trade shows, conferences or even through your personal or business address book, just be sure each person has given clear permission to be added, and has gone through the double opt-in process.

 This includes making sure people know exactly what they’re signing up for, making it easy for people to update or change their info, and keeping a record of people’s consent to receive your emails.